TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 cp –r src/ /home/tony/project/dependencies/cryptomanana
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;If your project's entrypoint or autoloading point is at */home/tony/project/public/index.php*,
+&nbsp;&nbsp;&nbsp;&nbsp;If your project's entry point or autoloading point is at */home/tony/project/public/index.php*,
 then add the following at the beginning of your autoloading code:

 {% include code_copy_header.html %}